 Here’s a tip, as you go on deeper along the road towards the Rose Center, the prices tend to get cheaper.

 However, if you do fancy buying some Cameronian teas, I would suggest you buy them directly from Boh plantation of Bharat tea shop or even the retail shops located in the towns (or even the retail supermarket back at Kuala Lumpur).
 The market mark up the tea prices much too high that it can go as high as twice the prices of the retail shops!

 So do make a mental note as you check the prices before making your purchases.

 If you don’t mind the distance, you could go all the way down to Tringkap.
 There is smaller market located here set up right next to another rose orchard called the Rose Valley.
 Because it is further away and a rather smaller market, here the veggies and flowers are cheaper than those found at Kea Farm.

-Opposite the Equatorial Hotel Cameron Highlands, there is a Strawberry Farm shop called the Hill Strawberry Farm.
+Opposite the Copthorn Hotel Cameron Highlands, there is a Strawberry Farm shop called the Raju Hill Strawberry Farm.
 Here you can buy freshly made Strawberry Jam and Strawberries.
 The shop is sits right next to jungle.
 Just the right place to have some strawberries, sipping your highland tea which can get from the shop, and enjoy the greenery.
 You can also pop in the strawberry orchard and have a look at how the strawberries are grown.
 Unfortunately they don’t allow the picking of the strawberries.